aravgithubb/Assignment/Selenium JavaScript README.md

 validate the webpage title

-validate the individual element of drop down
+validate the individual element of music drop down

 Framework :